-If you would like to contact the guidance department please call the guidance office secretary, Ms. Brenda Miller, firstname.lastname@example.org at 717-642-2034.
-Office hours are Monday through Friday from 7:30 a.m. to 2:30 p.m.Purpose
+If you would like to contact the guidance department, please call the guidance office secretary, Ms. Brenda Miller, firstname.lastname@example.org at 717-642-2034.
+Office hours are Monday through Friday, from 7:30 a.m. to 2:30 p.m.Purpose

 The Fairfield High School Counseling Program is designed to assist students with academic development needed to make the transition from High School in to post-secondary choices.
 In addition, the program is set up to help students realize and achieve personal/social, academic, and career-related goals.
 A proactive, preventative approach to counseling is stressed; however, counseling is also provided during and after crises.
-During times of need, the program also assists students with minor emotional troubles which may be affecting their academics.
+During times of need, the program also assists students with minor emotional problems which may affect their academics.
 Referral sources for longer-term counseling are available upon request.

-ase reach out to discuss your concerns.
+Please reach out to discuss your concerns.
 Any sudden changes in mood or behavior can indicate that something deeper is going on.

 Often a barrier to receiving help can be the stigma that comes along with mental health.
 Struggling with mental health does not mean that you (or your child) are doing anything “wrong”, it does not mean that anything needs to be fixed.
 It does mean that conversations need to take place to get the proper help.
 If you have a broken bone you go to the doctor and all the necessary specialists to get help.
 You are not looked at any differently for having a broken bone and getting help with it.
 Mental health should be looked at in the same light.